strapi/documentation/docs/developer-docs/latest/development/backend-customization/models.md

 [Custom fields](/developer-docs/latest/development/custom-field.md) extend Strapi’s capabilities by adding new types of fields to content-types.
 Custom fields are explicitly defined in the [attributes](#model-attributes) of a model with `type: customField`.
 Custom fields' attributes also accept:

+Custom fields' attributes also show the following specificities:
-- the `customField` additional parameter to mention the registered custom field to use, using:
+- a `customField` attribute whose value acts as a unique identifier to indicate which registered custom field should be used.
+Its value follows:
+   - either the `plugin::plugin-name.field-name` format if a plugin created the custom field
+   - or the `global::field-name` format for a custom field specific to the current Strapi application.
   - either the `plugin::plugin-name.fieldname` format for a custom field created by a plugin
   - or the `global::fieldname` for a custom field specific to the current Strapi application
 - additional parameters depending on what has been defined when registering the custom field (see [custom fields documentation](/developer-docs/latest/development/custom-fields.md)).